Mexican Buddha Bowl

 Black Beans for Tacos

-- Tomato paste – this adds a layer of flavor and also helps to create a sauce for the black beans, giving them so much flavor when combined with the Mexican inspired spices.
+- Tomato paste – adds a layer of flavor and also helps to create a sauce for the black beans.

 - Spices: Chili powder, ground cumin, salt – the spices help to really take these black beans to the next level of flavor without being a long cooking meal.